Assured Scots: Assured Scots

 James V of Scotland died in December 1542, and he was succeeded by his baby daughter Mary.
 Scotland was ruled by Regent Arran.
 Henry VIII asked his border wardens to start taking assurances from Scots to be "taken as our friends" who would further the marriage between Edward and Mary early in 1543.
 Soon after, the marriage plan was accepted by Arran's government under the Treaty of Greenwich.
 When this fell through, Henry VIII sent an army to burn Edinburgh in May 1544.
-The English border warden William Eure took assurances from Scottish borderers in June.
+This war has become known as the "Rough Wooing".
+The English border warden William Eure took "assurances" from Scottish borderers in June 1544.
+Assured Scots undertook to support and supply English garrisons in Scotland.

+Scots near Langholm were compelled to assure by an English garrison.
 Some Scottish lairds made oaths to support England after the battle of Pinkie in 1547.
 Assured Scots at Lauder helped or facilitated the English to build and supply forts at the site of Thirlestane Castle and at Roxburghe.
 Some Scots took part in raids and wore an English red cross.
+Admiral Clinton wrote that the presence of the English fort at Broughty Castle would cause more people in the Dundee and Tay area to "shortly come in" and be assured.

 James Maitland wrote of his grandfather, Richard Maitland of Lethington, "most part of the Gentlemen of Lothian, Merse, and Teviotdale did assure, but my grandfather would not assure".
 An English commander, Thomas Holcroft wrote of the "King's Pale" in Scotland, anticipating that Edward VI would receive feudal rents from the occupied area of Southern Scotland, extending from Dunglass to Berwick, and Lauder to Dryburgh.
 Landowners would be replaced by a Scottish "assured man" or an English landlord who would "answer the king's majesty for the rents of the same".